Target Distribution Centers: 30 Years of Performance and a Data-Driven Approach to Decarbonization

 A Data-Driven Approach to Facility Optimization

 Target is taking a strategic approach to optimizing its distribution centers, balancing reliability, energy efficiency, and sustainability.
 In Albany, longevity and minimal maintenance made direct replacement the right choice.
-In Topeka and Ohio, the focus shifts to carbon reduction and operational savings, leveraging energy analysis to guide future decisions.
+In Topeka and Ohio, the focus shifts to carbon reduction and operational savings, leveraging our Energy Use Analysis to guide future decisions.

 Looking Ahead

 By using data to inform facility upgrades, Target is identifying the most effective solutions for long-term operational efficiency and sustainability.
-Whether the goal is maximizing equipment lifespan or reducing energy use, Target has our lifetime support.
+Whether the goal is maximizing equipment lifespan or reducing energy use, Target continues to take a strategic approach to facility modernization across its distribution network.